Color blindness is a blessing in disguise…

 Do you know there are 15 shades of khaki?
 These shades are invisible to normal people because they look identical.
 But those with red and green colorblindness or deuteranomaly can easily spot differences between different shades of khaki according to the study published in the journal Current Biology.

-Now, this condition seems to offer some evolutionary benefit.
-Because scientists hypothesize that such unique ability may have helped early humans spot potential food items such as foliage or grass in a complicated environment.
+Now, this condition seems to offer some evolutionary benefits because scientists hypothesize that such unique ability may have helped early humans spot potential food items such as foliage or grass in a complicated environment.

 Researchers based at the University of Cambridge, UK, and the University of Newcastle upon Tyne, UK, first tested this ability of people having deuteranomaly.
 This genetic condition mostly affects men than women because it is caused by the mutation in the gene (found on the X chromosome and is recessive) responsible for making the ‘green’ pigment.